erikh/did-toolkit/README.md

 -   DID Document (de)serialization
     -   Preliminary support for [registry-supported types](https://www.w3.org/TR/did-spec-registries/)
         -   Types with "issues" were elided for implementation safety's sake
+- Preliminary, basic, in-memory Registry.
+Provides:
+  - mapping of documents to DIDs
+  - cross-referencing of alsoKnownAs to identity documents as equivalent
+  - controller verification
+  - Lookup of verification method

 ### Planned Features